Polarization under rising inequality and economic decline: Case 1: Non-social payoffs

 \subsection{Stability and Invasibility}

-Under the fixed risk model the probability of success of an out-group interaction is simply $q_o$, which does not depend on the strategy of the target of the interaction.
+We first consider the case in which the probability of success of an out-group interaction is simply $q_o$, which does not depend on the strategy of the target of the interaction.
 Thus the payoff $w_h$ of a mutant $h$ does not depend on the background $g$ into witch it is introduced.
 This means that a strategy that maximizes $w$ can always invade and can never be invaded, so that under an evolutionary process with non-local mutations as shown in Figure 2 (main text) the population will always arrive at the global maximum.

 However, we are also interested in the behavior of the system under local mutations (or ``gradual methods'' as they are called in the main text).
 To this end we look at the selection gradient of main text Eq.
 4 which gives